Southern Military Territory: The french Azouzou strip

-Administrative capital Homs
+Administrative capital Hun

 During the colonial Italian Libya period, Hun was the administrative capital of the Italian Fezzan region, called Territorio Militare del Sud.
 Hun was the Italian military center of southern Italian Libya, and was not part of the national Fourth Shore territory of the Kingdom of Italy as Italian Tripolitania and Italian Cyrenaica were.

 A small Libyan Italian community of 1,156 people lived in Hun, which was called Homs in the colonial years.
 In the 1939 census they were 3% of the total population of 35,316 in the city.
 They disappeared from Homs after Italy's loss of Libya in World War II.

 In the 1930s the Italian government made some important improvements to the small town, including a connection to the coast via the new Fezzan Road.

-Small Italian communities, mostly related to the military servicemen, lived even in Gadames and Gat.
-Someone of them were related to the Auto-Saharan Company ("Compagnie Auto-Avio-Sahariane"), Italian military units specialised in long range patrols of the Sahara Desert and headquartered in Homs.
+Small Italian communities, mostly related to the military servicemen, lived even in Ghadames and Ghat.
+Some of them were related to the Auto-Saharan Company ("Compagnie Auto-Avio-Sahariane"), Italian military units specialised in long range patrols of the Sahara Desert and headquartered in Homs.

 World War II

-The Military Territory of the South was occupied by allied forces during the Second World War.
+The Military Territory of the South was occupied by the Allies during the Second World War.
 The French invaded from Chad and occupied Fezzan-Ghadames, the western part of the Military Territory of the South, in 1943.
 The British occupied the rest of Libya, including the other half of the territory which became part of Cyrenaica.

 Demographics

-According to the 1936 census, which allowed citizens to declare their ethnicity, Libyan Sahara's native population was made up of 55.7% Arabs, 21.8% Blacks, 14.1% Berbers, 6.9% Turks and 1.5% Others.
+According to the 1936 census, which allowed local citizens to declare their ethnicity, Libyan Sahara's native population was made up of 55.7% Arabs, 21.8% black Africans, 14.1% Berbers, 6.9% Turks and 1.5% Others.